ando-shah/co2-oracle/README.md

 ## Objectives

-This project was originally developed during a UC Berkeley class, [CS294-177:DeFi](https://berkeley-defi.github.io/f21), in the fall of 2021.
-It was carried out with guidance from [Open Earth Foundation](https://openearth.org/)
+This project was conceived during a UC Berkeley class, [CS294-177:DeFi](https://berkeley-defi.github.io/f21), in the fall of 2021.
+It is being carried out with guidance from [Open Earth Foundation](https://openearth.org/) and is being updated to integrate an IAM into the system in the Spring and Summer of 2022.

 This project's goals are: